emadruga/2019-signup/doc/README-ionic-signup-2018.txt

 B) Configure vagrant networking for web access from host: https://stackoverflow.com/questions/33129651/access-web-server-on-virtualbox-vagrant-machine-from-host-browser

 1. Open the vagrant file (should be in the directory where you specified to create a new vagrant machine).

 2. Search for config.vm.network.
-If you didn't setup the file earlier, it should be commented.
+If you didn't setup the file earlier, it should be commented out.

 3. Change it to look something like this config.vm.network "private_network", ip: "55.55.55.5".
 Here ip address (55.55.55.5) can be any ip address you want.

-4. Now logout from the vagrant machine and reload your vagrant machine by this command vagrant reload.
+4. Now logout from the vagrant machine and reload your vagrant machine using this command: $ vagrant reload.

-5. Again ssh to your vagrant machine and restart your django server by this command python manage.py runserver 0.0.0.0:80.
+5. Again ssh into your vagrant machine and restart your server by this command python manage.py runserver 0.0.0.0:80.
 Again the port address (80) can be 8000 if you want so.

-6. After that, in your browser, enter the following address 55.55.55.5, and hopefully you should see your webapp.
+6. After that, in your browser, enter the following address http://55.55.55.5, and hopefully you should see your webapp.

 C) Install Node.js with NVM (tutorial guide Digital Ocean):